Metropolitan Pachomius of Beheira: Monastic life

 In 1967, he was sent to serve in Sudan, and there he preached the Gospel and baptized many of the indigenous people who lived there.
 On 28 July 1968, he was elevated to the rank of Hegumen by Bishop Daniel of Khartoum.
 In 1971, he was sent by Pope Cyril VI to Ethiopia, and later to London, where he established the first Coptic Church in the United Kingdom.

 During this period he was also chosen to represent the Coptic Church in the World Council of Churches, the Middle East Council of Churches, and the All Africa Conference of Churches.

 Episcopate

 Consecration as Bishop

 On 12 December 1971, he was recalled to Egypt and consecrated as Pachomius (named after St. Pachomius), Bishop of Behira and Pentapolis, by Pope Shenouda III.
-He was the first bishop to be consecrated by the then newly elected Pope Shenouda III.
+He was the first bishop to be consecrated by the then-newly elected Pope Shenouda III.

-He accompanied Pope Shenouda III on many of his pastoral and diplomatic visits, including those to the Vatican (1973), Ethiopia (1974), the United States (1977), and Sudan (1978).
+He accompanied Pope Shenouda III on many of his pastoral and diplomatic visits, including those to the Vatican City (1973), Ethiopia (1974), the United States (1977), and Sudan (1978).